Julio César Chaves: Publishing

 Dr. Julio Cesar Chaves is the creator of an unpublished monograph, which deals with the important actions that he took in the Chaco War.
 This is a valuable document on the work that he accomplished in the Department II, his management of Prensa y Propaganda that depended directly on the Commander in Chief of Army Operations.

 Department II was organized by the then mayor Tomás Romero Pereira, supported by Chaves, and its task included military intelligence.
 Prensa y Propaganda depended directly on Chaves by express order of president Eusebio Ayala, who mandated him to carry out daily bulletins to counter Bolivian propaganda.
 According to Chaves himself, these bulletins were captured by the main radiotelegraph stations in Paraguay as well as in Bolivia, Argentina, Brazil, Chile and Peru.

 President Ayala wrote the first three materials as a model.
 The first alluded to the Chilean mercenaries in the Bolivian army, the second to the superiority of the Paraguayan soldiers' morale over the Bolivian, and the third to the resources expended by Bolivia during the Chaco conflict.
 Bolivian prisoners were very valuable as sources of information for these bulletins, which led to a deterioration in the minds of the enemy combatants, as acknowledged after the war by Bolivian Colonel David Toro.

 Works

-In 1936 Chaves wrote El Chaco in adjustments for peace (unpublished), and in 1937 edited History of relations between Buenos Aires and Paraguay.
+In 1936 Chaves wrote El Chaco in adjustments for peace (unpublished), and in 1937, he edited History of relations between Buenos Aires and Paraguay.